mrkline/piz-rs/README.md

 //     }
 //
 // ...but ZIP doesn't guarantee that entries are in any particular order,
-// that there aren't duplicates, that an entry's has a valid file path, etc.
+// that there aren't duplicates, that an entry has a valid file path, etc.
-// Let's arrange them into a tree of directories and files, which performs
-// some validation and makes files easier to look up. let tree = FileTree::new(archive.entries())?;
+// Let's do some validation and organize them into a tree of files and folders. let tree = FileTree::new(archive.entries())?;

-// With that done, we can get a file (or directory)'s metadata from its path. let metadata = tree.from_path("some/specific/file", &tree)?;
+// With that done, we can get a file (or directory)'s metadata from its path. let metadata = tree.get("some/specific/file")?;
-// And read it out, if we'd like: let mut reader = archive.read(metadata)?;
+// And read the file out, if we'd like: let mut reader = archive.read(metadata)?;
 let mut save_to = File::create(&metadata.file_name)?;
 io::copy(&mut reader, &mut sink)?;

 // Readers are `Send`, so we can read out as many as we'd like in parallel.
-// Here we'll use Rayon to read out the whole archive: tree.files()
+// Here we'll use Rayon to read out the whole archive with all cores: tree.files()
-    .collect::<Vec<_>>()
+    .collect::<Vec<_>>() // `.into_par_iter()` works on a collection.
     .into_par_iter()
     .try_for_each(|entry| {
         if let Some(parent) = entry.file_name.parent() {